Managing Dry Eye Syndrome in Maryland

 There are many signs of dry eye syndrome.
 If any of these apply to you, book an appointment at our clinic.

 The oil in your tears is known as meibum.
-The glands responsible for creating this oil are your meibomian glands in your eyelids.
+The glands responsible for creating this oil are the meibomian glands in your eyelids.
 In some cases, these glands can become blocked by dirt or debris.
 In other cases, these glands are simply not producing as much oil as they should be.
 This is known as meibomian gland dysfunction (MGD).

 At Shady Grove Eye & Vision Care, we can express these glands manually to encourage better performance.
 This is an effective treatment we provide in our office and can be repeated as necessary.
 Often, one treatment is enough but a follow-up treatment in a month can be beneficial.
 In more severe dry eye situations, this treatment can be administered monthly for optimal gland performance.